 Our conference is dedicated to providing a harassment-free conference experience for everyone.
 Harassment includes offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion, technology choices, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
 We do not tolerate harassment of conference participants in any form.
 Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, Twitter and other online media.

-As a conference on sustainable societies, we especially expect participants to be respectful of other cultures, both belonging to other conference participants and of research participants, Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organisers.
+As a conference on sustainable societies, we especially expect participants to be respectful of other cultures, both belonging to other conference participants and of research participants.
+Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.

 Participants asked to stop any harassing behavior are expected to comply immediately.
-Our zero tolerance policy means that we will look into and review every allegation of violation of our code of conduct and respond appropriately.
-If a participant engages in harassing behavior, the conference organisers may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.
+Our zero-tolerance policy means that we will look into and review every allegation of violation of our code of conduct and respond appropriately.
+If a participant engages in harassing behavior, the conference organizers may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.

 All participants of ICTD events must abide by the following policy:

 Treat everyone with respect.
 Participate while acknowledging that everyone deserves to be here—and each of us has the right to enjoy our experience without fear of harassment, discrimination, or condescension, whether blatant or via micro-aggressions.
 Jokes shouldn’t demean others.
 Consider what you are saying and how it would feel if it were said to or about you.

 Speak up if you see or hear something.